techidaily/site-android-unlock/source/_posts/the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-meizu-21-by-drfone-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://extra-guidance.techidaily.com/new-protect-privacy-with-these-critical-face-cropping-options/"><u>[New] Protect Privacy with These Critical Face Cropping Options</u></a></li>
+<li><a href="https://fox-direct.techidaily.com/new-innovating-messaging-sounds-a-guide-to-downloading-and-personalizing-whatsapp-ringtones-for-2024/"><u>[New] Innovating Messaging Sounds A Guide to Downloading & Personalizing WhatsApp Ringtones for 2024</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/updated-navigating-the-journey-fb-videos-and-whatsapp-conversion-for-2024/"><u>[Updated] Navigating the Journey FB Videos & WhatsApp Conversion for 2024</u></a></li>
+<li><a href="https://vp-tips.techidaily.com/updated-mystic-modulation-is-this-speech-shifting-software-authentic-or-fiction-discover-substitutes-for-2024/"><u>[Updated] Mystic Modulation Is This Speech-Shifting Software Authentic or Fiction?
+Discover Substitutes for 2024</u></a></li>
-<li><a href="https://youtube-data.techidaily.com/ed-unveil-8-reliable-video-promotion-services-for-2024/"><u>[Updated] Unveil 8 Reliable Video Promotion Services for 2024</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/7-ways-to-unlock-a-locked-oppo-f25-pro-5g-phone-by-drfone-android/"><u>7 Ways to Unlock a Locked Oppo F25 Pro 5G Phone</u></a></li>
-<li><a href="https://windows11.techidaily.com/achieve-optimal-performance-self-updating-updated-amd-driver/"><u>Achieve Optimal Performance: Self-Updating, Updated AMD Driver</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/how-to-remove-a-previously-synced-google-account-from-your-samsung-galaxy-a23-5g-by-drfone-android/"><u>How to Remove a Previously Synced Google Account from Your Samsung Galaxy A23 5G</u></a></li>
-<li><a href="https://win-dash.techidaily.com/1722959919943-effortless-driver-updates-for-microsoft-surface-book-get-them-now/"><u>Effortless Driver Updates for Microsoft Surface Book - Get Them Now</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/how-to-remove-forgotten-pin-of-your-oppo-find-n3-by-drfone-android/"><u>How to Remove Forgotten PIN Of Your Oppo Find N3</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-delete-gmail-account-withwithout-password-on-htc-u23-by-drfone-android/"><u>In 2024, Delete Gmail Account With/Without Password On HTC U23</u></a></li>
+<li><a href="https://review-topics.techidaily.com/in-2024-does-honor-magic-6-lite-have-find-my-friends-drfone-by-drfone-virtual-android/"><u>In 2024, Does Honor Magic 6 Lite Have Find My Friends? | Dr.fone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-remove-screen-lock-pin-on-motorola-moto-g23-like-a-pro-5-easy-ways-by-drfone-android/"><u>In 2024, How To Remove Screen Lock PIN On Motorola Moto G23 Like A Pro 5 Easy Ways</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/in-2024-exploring-inshot-is-it-the-pinnacle-of-editing/"><u>In 2024, Exploring InShot Is It the Pinnacle of Editing?</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-unlock-lava-blaze-curve-5g-phone-without-google-account-by-drfone-android/"><u>In 2024, How to Unlock Lava Blaze Curve 5G Phone without Google Account?</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-oppo-a79-5g-by-drfone-android/"><u>In 2024, The Top 5 Android Apps That Use Fingerprint Sensor to Lock Your Apps On Oppo A79 5G</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-unlock-meizu-21-pro-phone-without-google-account-by-drfone-android/"><u>In 2024, How to Unlock Meizu 21 Pro Phone without Google Account?</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-the-ultimate-guide-how-to-bypass-swipe-screen-to-unlock-on-samsung-device-by-drfone-android/"><u>In 2024, The Ultimate Guide How to Bypass Swipe Screen to Unlock on Samsung Device</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-remove-the-lock-screen-fingerprint-of-your-motorola-moto-g-5g-2023-by-drfone-android/"><u>In 2024, Remove the Lock Screen Fingerprint Of Your Motorola Moto G 5G (2023)</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-top-apps-and-online-tools-to-track-samsung-galaxy-xcover-7-phone-withwithout-imei-number-by-drfone-android/"><u>In 2024, Top Apps and Online Tools To Track Samsung Galaxy XCover 7 Phone With/Without IMEI Number</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-lenovo-by-drfone-android/"><u>In 2024, The Top 5 Android Apps That Use Fingerprint Sensor to Lock Your Apps On Lenovo</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/navigating-10-essential-stages-for-proficient-smm-expertise-for-2024/"><u>Navigating 10 Essential Stages for Proficient SMM Expertise for 2024</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-top-4-sim-location-trackers-to-easily-find-your-lost-motorola-moto-g-stylus-5g-2023-device-by-drfone-android/"><u>In 2024, Top 4 SIM Location Trackers To Easily Find Your Lost Motorola Moto G Stylus 5G (2023) Device</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/the-ultimate-guide-to-vivo-pattern-lock-screen-everything-you-need-to-know-by-drfone-android/"><u>The Ultimate Guide to Vivo Pattern Lock Screen Everything You Need to Know</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/in-depth-review-and-key-insights-from-my-month-long-experience-with-the-new-649-samsung-galaxy-watch-active2-a-tech-bloggers-perspective-zdnet/"><u>In-Depth Review and Key Insights From My Month-Long Experience with the New $649 Samsung Galaxy Watch Active2 - A Tech Blogger's Perspective | ZDNet</u></a></li>
+<li><a href="https://data-wizards.techidaily.com/1720671051513-transform-your-media-with-grau-gmbhs-elite-video-repair-software-perfect-for-both-novices-and-tech-gurus/"><u>Transform Your Media with Grau GmbH's Elite Video Repair Software – Perfect for Both Novices and Tech Gurus</u></a></li>
-<li><a href="https://discover-exceptional.techidaily.com/is-your-memory-running-out-when-you-hear-constant-clicks-from-your-hard-drive-find-answers-at-yl-software/"><u>Is Your Memory Running Out When You Hear Constant Clicks From Your Hard Drive?
-Find Answers at YL Software</u></a></li>
+<li><a href="https://youtube-tips.techidaily.com/forming-viewership-a-proven-guide-to-implementing-youtubes-featured-listings-for-2024/"><u>Transforming Viewership A Proven Guide to Implementing Youtube's Featured Listings for 2024</u></a></li>
-<li><a href="https://youtube-zero.techidaily.com/rt-of-beats-pure-dj-visuals-available-online/"><u>The Art of Beats Pure DJ Visuals Available Online</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/update-notice-how-we-restored-your-igfx-modules-performance/"><u>Update Notice: How We Restored Your iGFX Module's Performance</u></a></li>
 </ul></div>